artefactual/archivematica-docs/admin-manual/installation-setup/integrations/duracloud-setup.rst

 when you installed Archivematica.

 #.
 In the Storage Service's Spaces tab, click **Create new space** and fill out
-   the form in accordance with the instructions in the :ref:`DuraCloud Storage Service documentation <storageservice:duracloud>`.
+   the form following the instructions in the :ref:`DuraCloud Storage Service documentation <storageservice:duracloud>`.

 #.
 You must create a space for each storage location that you have created in
    DuraCloud.
 For example, if you have AIP storage and DIP storage locations in